Incarnational Evangelization: The Art of Accompaniment

 Sometimes, however, it can be tempting to settle for “Jacuzzi” Christianity.
 Have you ever sat in a warm jacuzzi, enjoying time with friends, yet dreading the moment when you have to get out and allow the cold air to whip against your wet skin?
 Something similar can happen in the Christian life.
 We can get so comfortable in our Christian community that we become hesitant to go out to the cold, hurting and broken world.
 Instead, God calls us out of our jacuzzi.
 He calls us out of our comfortable Catholic bubble to invite others to experience the same joy that we have found in Jesus Christ.

 Even the Apostles faced this temptation to remain comfortable instead of going out.
 At the Transfiguration, Peter wanted to build tents and remain on the mountain instead of continuing to Jerusalem where Jesus would suffer.
 But Jesus leads him back down the mountain.
 He knows that Peter and the Apostles can’t simply sit back and remain comfortable.
 Jesus must continue his mission to the cross and teach his disciples to do the same.
 Going out, therefore, isn’t simply “the FOCUS way” or the way for some; it is the way.
 Every disciple of Jesus is called to go out on mission.

 Investing Outside of Formal Settings

-Incarnational evangelization can look very different depending on the people you are reaching out to.
+Incarnational evangelization can look very different depending on the people to whom you are reaching out.
 Take some time to reflect on the interests of the people in your life.
 What do they like?
 Where do they spend their time?
 What is important to them?
-How could you enter into their lives?
+How could you enter their lives?

 Incarnational evangelization is the model of how God evangelized.
-Just as God entered into our world, so we must enter into other people’s lives and meet them where they are to bring them the Gospel.
+Just as God entered our world, we too must enter other people’s lives and meet them where they are to bring them the Gospel.